brendeni1/VyprBotV2/README.md

 ---

+# Bot Info (VyprBotv2)

+The main reason that I rewrote this bot is because I wanted to clean up the code.
+Before, I had one index.js file.
+This file had over 2.3k lines of code in it, and was starting to get very crowded and filled.
+Having modules is a much better approach.
+This bot is also now written in TypeScript for my own sanity.

+---

 # How can I get the bot in my chat?

 If you would like this bot to be added to your chat, make sure to read [the commands page](https://bot.darkvypr.com/commands) before asking.
 After reading, you can use the "vb suggest command" in the bot's chat.
 Go to [the bots chat](https://twitch.tv/vyprbot) and use the vb suggest command.
 Example: "`vb suggest I would like the bot to be added to my chat!`".
 Once I read the suggestion, you will receive a DM on Twitch from the bot saying if you were accepted or denied.
 I probably wont deny any bot addition requests, but some suggestions may be.